COGS18/COGS18.github.io/assets/intro/syllabus.md

 - Execute Python programs on your local computer, using notebooks and the command line
 - Describe and implement best practices in Python, keeping in mind that programming is done by and for humans

 To achieve these objectives, information will be presented during lecture.
-You will have the opportunity to program in lecture, during section, and throughout all assignments and your final project.
+You will have the opportunity to program in lecture, during codgin lab, and throughout all assignments and your final project.
 Examples throughout this course will be related to cognitive science, focusing on data analysis, artificial intelligence, human-computer interaction, and programmatic thinking.

 ---

 # COURSE MATERIALS

-- All students will need access to an iClicker*
+- All materials will be provided via the [course website](https://cogs18.github.io
-- There is no textbook
+- Software: Python >=3.6 (Anaconda distribution); Jupyter Notebooks
-- All materials will be provided via the course website
+- iclickers will *NOT* be used this quarter
-- Software: Python >3.6 (Anaconda distribution); Jupyter Notebooks
+- There is no required textbook, but Prof Ellis is developing one [here](https://shanellis.github.io/pythonbook) and is making it available to students this quarter in case it is helpful.
+It is still under development and for sure has errors/typos.
+Feedback welcome.

-Detailed instruction for software installations will be listed on the course website and provided across week 1 coding labs.
+Detailed instruction for software installations/access will be listed on the course website and provided across week 1 coding labs.
 All of the software is freely-available for download.
-If you do not have a computer available, you *will* be able to complete the course requirements on UCSD computers.

-*You will need an iclicker, of this brand, as no other brand will work with the system we are using.
-You must register your clicker on Canvas & bring it to lecture.
-If you previously registered one on Canvas & are using the same clicker in this class, you do not have to register it again.
-If you would rather use the REEF app, you are free to do so; however, note that if the wifi is down, the app will not work and you will not get credit for those responses.
+Note: If you do not have consistent access to the technology needed to fully access remote instruction options, please use the form below to request a loaner laptop for the period during which you will be learning remotely due to the COVID-19 pandemic: https://eforms.ucsd.edu/view.php?id=490887.
+(For any issues that you may have, please email vcsa@ucsd.edu and they will work to assist you.)

 ---